 Outbreaks of new and reemerging infectious diseases, coupled with an increasing biological threat from non-state actors, highlight the continued need for the U.S. to prioritize biodefense efforts.
 The Blue Ribbon Panel on Biodefense has noted that the U.S. remains underprepared for a catastrophic biological attack or global pandemic, and has highlighted the need for increased government coordination in biodefense.
 Following the events of 2001, multiple policy directives and public laws were enacted, assigning enduring biodefense responsibilities to at least 16 different entities within the federal government.
 As a result, it is difficult to comprehend the full continuum of federal responsibilities.

-This version of the Biodefense Policy Landscape Analysis Tool, updated on November 14, 2017, captures the enduring biodefense responsibilities from the following sources:
+This Biodefense Policy Landscape Analysis Tool, version 2.0 includes enduring biodefense responsibilities from the following sources:

 - Homeland Security Presidential Directive (HSPD) 9: Defense of United States Agriculture and Food